 After adding required services in the Monit monitoring configuration file, Use the below command to verify the syntax of the file:

 systemctl restart monit.service

 The configuration file is pretty self-explaining, if you are unsure about an option, take a look at the Monit documentation.

 Monit will be available on HTTP port 2812 by default.
 Open your favorite browser and navigate to

-http://server-ip:2812 and then enter the credentials you created in conf above.
+http://server-ip:2812 and then enter the credentials you created in the conf above.